JanssenProject/jans/docs/janssen-server/recipes/fido2-extension-recipe.md

     # ---- Registration: also keep blocked users from enrolling new passkeys ----
     def registerAttestationStart(self, paramAsJsonNode, context):
-        if paramAsJsonNode.hasNonNull("username"):
-            username = paramAsJsonNode.get("username").asText()
+        username = self.getUsername(paramAsJsonNode)
-            if username in self.blockedUsers:
+        if username is not None and username in self.blockedUsers: self.throwBadRequestException(
-                self.throwBadRequestException(
                 "Fido2Extension: user blocked",
                 "Passkey registration is not allowed for this user.", context) return True

     def registerAttestationFinish(self, paramAsJsonNode, context):